sheep0x/anidown/README.md

 Anidown is licensed under Apache License, Version 2.0.

 The source code is completely legal.
 However, its usage might **NOT** be.
 Please consult a lawyer if you are not living in Mainland China.

+### Compatibility
+Anidown is tested against Ruby 1.9.3 and Bash 4.2.
+Support for Ruby 1.8.7 has been dropped since 2014-01-27.

 ### Why Anidown?
 Flash is really dirty.
 So does Flash players on Linux.
 Gnash is known to have problems with almost every website in China, and the *proprietary* ~~Adobe Flash Player~~ runs really slow.
 Conclusion: Linux doesn't really support Flash. (or more precisely, Flash doesn't support Linux)